 A nonprofit’s operation often depends on the enthusiastic work of its volunteers.
 Whether the volunteers provide childcare, help with taxes, or sort in-kind donations, they are an integral part of many organizations.
 Therefore, volunteer recruitment should be a focus for any volunteer program.

-First, Assess Your Organization’s Image
+1. Evaluate Your Organization’s Image

 - Does the message honor the volunteer?